zenware/FizzBuzz/README.md

 Hopefully it will also be useful for building in some sort of continuous integration testing.

 Hopefully I can include a list of other similar projects here.

+* [MIT-licensed FizzBuzz](https://github.com/shlomif/fizz-buzz) - in several languages, with an explicit licence, and a test suite.